PrateekTh/data-3D/README.md

 - Labelling axes with respect to the data and current visualisation.
 - Helper graphics, such as pointers to select and view individual datapoints, camera snapping controls, etc..
 - Lots of animations, and custom shader support for the viewport.
-- Optimisation of the current algorithims to support larger datasets.
+- Optimisation of current methods to support even larger datasets.

-Another important goal apart from improving User Experience is the integration of **WebGPU** and **compute shaders**, to improve the performance greatly.